mellotanica/deluge-nsz/README.md

 # nsz-extractor
-nsz tool docker image with automatic decompression on watched directory and optional nut server update hook
+nsz tool docker image with automatic compression/decompression on watched directory and nsp/nsz organization features

 Architectures supported by this image are: